gavrilyuc/bootstrap-mixer/README.md

 # Bootstrap Mixer

-This is advanced bootstrap classes, mixing classes and easy styling blocks.
+This is advanced bootstrap classes, mixing classes and easy styling blocks.<br />
 The whole point is to divide the frequently used styles into separate classes.

 ## Instalation